seamless-protocol/leverage-tokens/docs/src/src/FeeManager.sol/abstract.FeeManager.md

 ### _chargeTreasuryFee

-Function that mints shares to the treasury for the treasury action fee, if the treasury is set
+Function that mints shares to the treasury, if the treasury is set

 *This contract must be authorized to mint shares for the LeverageToken*